Shaun Brisley: Peterborough United

 On 20 February 2012, Brisley joined Championship side Peterborough United on an emergency loan with a view to a permanent deal when the transfer window opened in July.
-Manager Darren Ferguson said that he first attempted to sign the defender three seasons earlier but a then-teenaged Brisley suffered homesickness and returned to his hometown club.
+Manager Darren Ferguson said that he first attempted to sign the defender three seasons earlier.
+However, a then-teenaged Brisley, suffered homesickness and returned to his hometown club.
 He made his debut for the "Posh" on 10 March, in a 3–1 win over Blackpool at London Road.
 The loan deal was made permanent on 8 May for "a fee in the region of £300,000".
 He played 31 games in the 2012–13 campaign as United were relegated into League One.
 He appeared 32 times in the 2013–14 campaign and on 30 March he scored what BBC Sport correspondent Ian Woodcock described as a "powerful headed goal" in the Football League Trophy final as Peterborough lifted the trophy with a 3–1 victory over Chesterfield at Wembley Stadium.
-However he was also sent off twice during the campaign, in league defeats at Walsall and Bradford City.
+However, he was also sent off twice during the campaign, in league defeats at Walsall and Bradford City.

 On 25 September 2014, he joined League One rivals Scunthorpe United on a one-month loan deal; manager Russ Wilcox said that he was surprised to land his number one target and that Brisley would cover for the suspended Miguel Llera.
 On 5 November, the loan was extended until 3 January.
 He played a total of seven games during his time at Glanford Park, though featured only three times after Mark Robins succeeded Wilcox as manager.
-He also played a total of 16 times for Peterborough during the 2014–15 season.
+He also played 16 times for Peterborough during the 2014–15 season.

 In June 2015, it was reported that he had been transfer-listed by new manager Dave Robertson.
 On 11 September, he joined Northampton Town of League Two for a one-month loan agreement.
 He admitted the loan move came as a surprise to him but was hopeful of getting game time at Sixfields.
-The loan was later extended into a second month, however was then cut short after he sustained medial ligament damage in his knee on 24 October and was sidelined for eight weeks; manager Chris Wilder said that the news was "disappointing because he's been superb for us".
+The loan was later extended into a second month, however, was then cut short after he sustained medial ligament damage in his knee on 24 October and was sidelined for eight weeks; manager Chris Wilder said that the news was "disappointing because he's been superb for us".
 On 27 January, he returned to League Two on loan with Leyton Orient until the end of the 2015–16 season.
-He was named on the Football League team of the week after scoring the only goal of the game at Notts County on 20 February.
+He was named on the Football League Team of the Week after scoring the only goal of the game at Notts County on 20 February.
 He featured 16 times for Orient, scoring one goal, and said he would be interested in a permanent move to Brisbane Road.